grdw/grdw/_posts/2021-11-14-project-euler-44-pentagon-numbers.md

 }
 ```

-Alongside that method, we also need one that gives a pentagonal number for a positive integer:
+Alongside that method, I also need one that gives a pentagonal number for a positive integer:

 ```rust
 fn to_pentagonal_number(i: u64) -> u64 {